Local systems in diffeology: A local system for an adjunction space in and

-By using local systems over a common simplicial set, we construct a spectral spectral sequence with local coefficients converging to the singular de Rham cohomology of a diffeological adjunction space.
+By using the pullback of local systems over a common simplicial set, we construct a spectral sequence converging to the singular de Rham cohomology of a diffeological adjunction space.
+In this section, let $A$ be an admissible simplicial CDGA unless otherwise specified.

 Let $ \xymatrix@C15pt@R18pt{P & N \ar[l]_-f \ar[r]^-i & M}$ be morphisms between connected diffeological spaces.
 These maps produce the diffeological adjunction space $P\cup_{N}M$ in $\mathsf{Diff}$ together with the quotient diffeology with respect to the projection $p : P\coprod M \to P\cup_{N}M$, where $P\coprod M$ is endowed with the sum diffeology; see Example \ref{ex:finaldiff}.
 The universality of the pullback gives rise to a unique map